dineshtrivedi/flink-java-project/README.md

 flink-java-project tutorial - http://training.data-artisans.com/

+Since this project has no frontend I have configured TravisCI to create the github pages showing the coverage.
+Access coverage page [here](https://dineshtrivedi.github.io/flink-java-project/index.html).
 ## Travis

 It wasn't possible to use TravisCI straight away.
 Check the problems in the Problems section.